tiffanyqi/mp-onboarding/README.md

 - [x] Make everything look pretty
 - [x] Make a footer
 - [x] Add final milestones for folks after 4 weeks
+- [ ] Upon checkmark, then x out
+- [ ] When click on a nav link, move a little down

 ## "Back-end"
 - [x] Establish a count for the current week